-An old pick-up truck sat out front, equipped with wooden side racks along its bed to protect fruits and vegetables from spilling out.
-It also sported an extra-heavy metal grill, a burrera used to move obstinate burros out of the way.
+An old pickup truck sat out front, equipped with wooden side racks along its bed to protect fruits and vegetables from spilling out.
+It also sported an extra heavy metal grille, a burrera, used to move obstinate burros out of the way.

 The church’s largest bell announced the first call: a single clang, followed by a brief pause, then a rapid series of rings, another pause, and a final single clang.
 Mass would begin in half an hour.

 The woman felt another deep pang of guilt.
-Attend mass or acknowledge her personal desires.
+Attend Mass or acknowledge her personal desires.
 Obey her religion or listen to her inner nature.
-The woman never missed mass, only once when she was horribly sick.
+The woman never missed Mass, other than once when she was horribly sick.
 Her friends and neighbors would wonder why she wasn’t at church.
-They knew her brother and his family was coming to visit from Guadalajara; but, they couldn’t begin to imagine or comprehend the repercussions this visit might have on the woman’s destiny.
+They knew her brother and his family were coming to visit from Guadalajara; but they couldn’t begin to imagine or comprehend the repercussions this visit might have on the woman’s destiny.
 She had thirty minutes in which to make her decision.

 The woman had much work to do.

 Antonio was coming from Guadalajara.
 The childless woman looked forward to spending time with her two young nieces.
 The woman wanted to honor their visit and make it a special occasion.
 She’d teach the girls how to shape masa into small balls and slap them into thin griddlecakes as their ancestors had done for thousands of years.

 Two bells clanged, a pause, a rapid clang of bells, another brief pause, and then two bells rang out.
 Fifteen minutes until Mass.
 The woman quietly endured the complexity of following two paths at the same time.
 She prayed to the Virgin for understanding before embracing her natural self.